-After entering the programming interface, press the Enter button to switch between parameters.
+To enter the programming interface simply press and hold the right arrow button.
+After entering this feature press the Enter/Right button to switch between parameters.
 To change the parameters, press the Up or Down button.
-To save the parameter press and hold the Enter button.
+To save the parameter press and hold the Enter/Right button.